-Students may be eligible to receive federal student aid for enrollment in Study Abroad Programs approved for credit by Daemen College.
+Students may be eligible to receive federal student aid for enrollment in Study Abroad Programs approved for credit by Daemen University.
 You will need to fill out FAFSA before you can receive federal student aid to study abroad.
 You should contact the Financial Aid Office to determine which types of aid you will be eligible to use for your study abroad program.

-Return of Title IV Funds Due to Withdrawal from School
+Return of Title IV Aid (R2T4) Due to Withdrawal Policy